AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 5. ATU and battery
 6. ATU and speaker
 7. Battery and speaker
-- For all configurations you still will have to order both PCB's from this repositiry.
+- For all configurations you still will have to order both - ATU Mount and Companion PCB's from this repositiry.
 Even if some portions will be left unpopulated - PCB's are mechanically and electrically interdependent on each other.
 - For configurations (3),(4) and (7) - you do not need to order the ATU.
+- For configurations (2),(4) and (6) - you do not need to order the real panel PCB.
 - For any non-complete configuration you can gradually add other components later on.
 - Barb (WB2CBA) has <a href="https://antrak.org.tr/blog/usdx-sota-modular-all-mode-sdr-hf-transceiver-for-qrp-operations/">detailed instructions on the ordering process from JLCPCB at the ATU link</a> for both "plain" PCB's and PCB's with SMD components populated.
 It will be difficuilt to add anything else to his writings.